vip-workshop/vip-workshop.github.io/index.md

 ## Upcoming workshop

-For our innaugural workshop series, we will be meeting on:
+For our inaugural workshop, we will be meeting on:
 - October 13, 8am PST/11am EST/3pm GMT

     [“Violence Against Women and Political Participation in Mexico”](https://drive.google.com/file/d/1Zsf0p7SwsbOQk1kaGJ77DHD1addTRnQx/view?usp=sharing) by Angie Torres-Beltran (Cornell)